8 min read

 There are so many feeds on Bluesky.
 These are great.

-On the app, on the main homefeed, you can “swipe” between feeds.
-So, you can have anything from Blacksky, which has every Black person on the site, right up to plant feeds and foodie feeds.
+On the app, on the main homefeed, you can “swipe” left or right between feeds.
+So, you can have anything from Blacksky, which has every Black user on the site, Indigisky, plant feeds, foodie feeds, and more.

-There’s also a setting under “Feed Preferences” in the settings where you choose feed post to randomly show up in your home feed, to keep things hopping.
+There’s also a setting under “Feed Preferences” in the settings where you choose feed posts to randomly show up in your home feed, to keep things hopping.

 Behaviour

-As an example, Catturd is a legendary bad actor from Twitter and he showed up this week — not only was he blocked by hundreds within the first couple hours, but his hatemongering and threats got him removed from the platform by the end of the first day.
+As an example, Catturd is a legendary bad actor from Twitter and he showed up back in November — not only was he blocked by hundreds within the first couple hours, but his hatemongering and threats got him removed from the platform by the end of the first day.

 Folks on Bluesky are pissed off and fed up with the way other social networks have gone, and the fast-blocking, low-tolerance has been a result of that.
 Now it’s the culture there.
 It’s not anti-conservative, but it is anti-hate.